OpenAFS Logo

 2.0

-One of the goals of the 1.8 release is to open up the tree for more invasive (and more rewarding) feature development.
 One long-desired feature that is expected to be in 2.0 is the rxgk Rx security class; some preliminary changes toward that feature are in gerrit waiting for review.
 Other desired features such as IPv6 support are listed below, but as always, are contingent on the contributions of volunteers and companies to make them happen.

 Development Wish List